 Get the project: Clone this repo or download ZIP — spec, schemas, examples, and validators in one package.
 Latest release: v0.1.0.

 Agent Object Model and AOM are trademarks; registration has been filed.
 See Trademark Notice.
-This repo is the canonical source for the AOM spec and reference tooling (agentobjectmodel.org).
+This repo is the canonical source for the AOM spec and reference tooling (https://agentobjectmodel.org).

 AI agents browsing the web today face critical challenges: